konvajs/site/source/docs/svelte/Simple_Animations.md

-title: How to apply canvas animations with Svelte and konva?
+title: How to apply canvas animations with Svelte and Konva?
 layout: svelte_page

 ---